-It is possible to earn up to 660 points in this course.
+It is possible to earn up to 610 points in this course.
 At the end of the semester, all points earned by you this semester will be added up for a grand point total.
-Students enrolled in a dual credit course will also earn a numerical grade, which will be determined by the percentage of points earned in the course.
+Students enrolled in this course as a dual credit student will also earn a numerical grade, which will be determined by the percentage of points earned in the course.